Contact Us

 2. Old Reds (5 mins): Update on the top 3 existing red risks.
 If a Red risk hasn't moved to Green in 2 weeks, the mitigation plan is failing.
 Escalate immediately.

 3. Kill List (5 mins): What risks can we close?
 A bloated register obscures signal.
-Ruthlessly archive risks that didn't materialize.
+Rigorously archive risks that didn't materialize.

 From Administrator to Operator

-Transition Tom, your job is not to "administer" the project.
-It is to unstick the deadlock that is killing it.
+As an enterprise technology leader, your job is not to "administer" the project.
+It is to unstick the deadlock that is slowing it down.

-The risk register is your primary weapon for this.
+The risk register is your primary decision tool for this.
 It is the only document where you are legally allowed to write down the scary truths that everyone else is ignoring.
 Use it to document the political blockers, the vendor incompetence, and the resource shortages.

 When you turn the risk register from a compliance artifact into a decision-making tool, you stop being a victim of "unforeseen circumstances" and start being the operator who saw them coming.